-In addition, on-going fees may lower the financial exposure for bidders who are uncertain about the value of lots; as such bidders could avoid the burden of any remaining on-going payments by returning the spectrum they acquired at a later date if it fails to achieve the value they expected.
+- being able to defer part of the payment for licences may be valuable to bidders with a limited upfront budget, as reducing upfront payment needs may strengthen their position relative to competitors with a higher upfront budget (but who could possibly place a lower overall value on some of the lots offered); and - In addition, on-going fees may lower the financial exposure for bidders who are uncertain about the value of lots; as such bidders could avoid the burden of any remaining on-going payments by returning the spectrum they acquired at a later date if it fails to achieve the value they expected.

-6.5 Various mechanisms to re-farm spectrum for ECS
+6.5 Various mechanisms to re-farm spectrum for ECS39

-The mechanisms for re-farming differ from country to country: re-farming fund, etc. and also from the context or the band to be addressed and the incumbent.
+The mechanisms for re-farming spectrum from one use to another, differs from country to country: re-farming fund, etc. and also from the context or the band to be addressed and the incumbent.
 These re-farming issues encompass various aspects such as: legal, financial, policy, social and economic including the efficient use of spectrum.
 They should be addressed at national level on a case-by-case basis taking into account the various national contexts and legal mechanisms in force to clear spectrum where and when appropriate.